UWaterlooIR/golden-gaze/README.md

 ### Stage 2: Stance Detection

+Code for this stage is kept under `stance_detection/`.

+Our Stance Detection Model is based on [t5-large](https://huggingface.co/t5-large) finetuning on the stance judgments sampled from 2019 qrels.

 ### Stage 3: Answer Prediction

+Code for this stage is kept under `answer_prediction/`.

 ### Stage 4: Reranking

+Code for this stage is kept under `reranking/`.

 ### Stage 5: Evaluation

+Code for this stage is kept under `evaluation/`.

 ## Citation